 by Lorraine McCrary

 We live in an individualistic society, and most political theory puts reason and self-interest as primary drivers in political life.
-But as I began my post-doctoral research in 2012, I heard about places where dependence and vulnerability are at the center, and where community is essential to developing people’s agency.
+But as I began my post-doctoral research in 2012, I heard about places where dependence and vulnerability are at the center, and where community aims at developing people’s agency.

 That led me to L’Arche.

-L’Arche was founded in 1964, when philosopher and Roman Catholic philosopher Jean Vanier welcomed two men with disabilities into his home in the town of Trosly- Breuil, France.
-Today the L’Arche Foundation operates in 38 countries—147 communities where adults with and without intellectual disabilities share life and friendship and learn from and empower one another in the process.
+L’Arche was founded in 1964, when Roman Catholic philosopher Jean Vanier welcomed two men with disabilities into his home in the town of Trosly- Breuil, France.
+Today the L’Arche Foundation operates in 38 countries—153 communities where adults with and without intellectual disabilities share life and friendship and learn from and empower one another in the process.